kzailac/argo-monitoring/website/docs/InformationFeeds/topology.md

 | **Service actors** 	| the people responsible for the service operation                                                                                                                                                            	| Administrator : John Smith jsmith@grnet.gr <br />Site Owner: John Doe jDoe@grnet.gr <br />Security: George Papadopoulos jpapad@grnet.gr 	|

 ### Examples

 Via a Topology the structure of  a Project , an Organization, a SITE, can be monitored.
 For example:

-### Example 1: Monitoring the services of a Project- The topology:
+#### Example 1: Monitoring the services of a Project- The topology:

-A project gathers all the groups of services to offer,  to a higher level and creates one more level of hierarchy.
-Project acts as a supergroup,  at the top level of the infrastructure definition.
+When we participate at a Project we offer a number of services.
+Based on this a project gathers the services to offer to a higher level and creates one more level of hierarchy.
+Project acts as a group, at the top level of the infrastructure definition.

 ```
-Project
+**Project**
-   |---Group of services
+   |---Service or Group of services
              |--Service Endpoints
 ```

-I have a project (MyProject)  which offers an AAI and a Document Management Service.
-The information about the topology includes the supergroup  (MyProject) , the group services (AAI service, Document Management Service) that combine the service endpoints (aai.myproject.org, aai1.myproject.org) and (docu.myproject.org, database.myproject.org)
+As an example, we may say that we have a project (MyProject) which offers an AAI Service and a Document Management Service.
+The information about the topology includes the group  (MyProject) , the services (AAI service, Document Management Service) that combine the service endpoints (aai.myproject.org, aai1.myproject.org) and (docu.myproject.org, database.myproject.org) .
+The following image is trying to represent the hierarchy of the topology.
-….

 ```
-  MyProject
+                                    **MyProject**
         |---AAI service                            |---Document Management Service
             |------aai.myproject.org                   |------docu.myproject.org
             |------aai1.myproject.org                  |------database.myproject.org
 ```

-### Example 2: Monitoring the services of 1 or more Organizations - The topology:
+#### Example 2: Monitoring the services of 1 or more Organisations - The topology:

+Another way to organise the topology is to add a new layer of group which is the Organisations.
+An Organisation usually has a number of Sites where it hosts the services used by the users.
+In the following example the hierarchy of this type of topology is represented.

 ```
-ORGANIZATION
-        |---- SITE
+ORGANINATION
+   |----SITE
-                   |---Group of services
+        |---Service or Group of services
             |------Service Endpoints

 ```

-I have an organization , such as GRNET , which offers sites  such as HEBLAB ,IASA,EKT.
-Each site gathers group of services (SRM ,WEBDAV) that combine the service-endpoints grid02.physics.uoi.gr ,  se01.marie.hellasgrid.gr, se01.athena.hellasgrid.gr
+As an example,  we may say that we have an organization , such as GRNET , which has a number of Sites like HEBLAB ,IASA,EKT.
+Each Site gathers a number of services like SRM and WEBDAV.
+These services combine a number of  like service-endpoints grid02.physics.uoi.gr , se01.marie.hellasgrid.gr, se01.athena.hellasgrid.gr.
+The following image is trying to represent the hierarchy of the topology.

 ```
                                             GRNET